 According to several reports, Facebook earns around 99% of its revenue from advertisements, which amounts to over US$ 70 billion per year.
 By Facebook ad boycott on the social networking site, the protestors want to send across a strong message to the owners and admins of Facebook and let them know that they oppose the company’s inaction against hate speech on their platform.
 The organizations allege that Facebook turns a blind eye to hate-mongering on their platform as long as they earn revenue from the sponsors.

 Response for #StopHateForProfit

-The movement against hate-speech on Facebook has gained immense momentum and increasing numbers of renowned brands and businesses have started pulling their ads from the popular social networking website.
+The movement against hate speech on Facebook has gained immense momentum and increasing numbers of renowned brands and businesses have started pulling their ads from popular social networking websites.
 Some of the major brands who have boycotted publishing their ads on Facebook include Unilever, The North Face, Verizon, Adidas, Clorox, Sony Interactive Entertainment, Volkswagen, and Microsoft to name a few.

 According to marketing experts, such as eMarketer’s chief analyst Debra Aho Williamson, the boycott is steadily growing worldwide and is an unprecedented move by such a big collaboration among different businesses.